MillionaireDiogo/security-offboarding-access-revocation-checklist/README.md

-# 🔐 Security Offboarding Checklist
+# 🔐 Secure Offboarding Checklist

 **Purpose:**
 Ensure secure and compliant offboarding of employees, contractors, and third-party users by revoking all access and recovering assets.